-- Health packs scattered around the map are sometimes not enough, and having an effective healer in the team can help in evening the odds in a lot of unfavorable situations.
+- Health packs scattered around the map are sometimes not enough, and having an effective healer in the team can help in evening the odds in a lot of unfavourable situations.

-- When selecting the best healer, only taking their healing ability into consideration is not enough.
+- When selecting the best healer, only considering their healing ability is not enough.
 Their mobility and damage are just as important.

 Brigitte is a Tank and Support hybrid, master of none.
 Her arsenal includes a Rocket Flail, which she mostly uses for attacking, and a Barrier Shield, which can use to block off enemy’s attacks.
 Her attacks and abilities allow her to both push back enemies while healing nearby teammates.
 Attacking enemies with Flail heals all nearby allies, and her shield can be used for defending and attacking via Sheild Bash.